KBNLresearch/nl-menu-resources/blog/Crawling-offline-web-content-the-NL-menu-case.md

 ## Additional resources

-- Jeroen van Luin, [Ervaringen met website-archivering in het Nationaal Archief](http://docplayer.nl/17762647-Ervaringen-met-website-archivering-in-het-nationaal-archief.html).
-Report, National Archives of the Netherlands (in Dutch).
+- Jeroen van Luin, [Experiences with web archiving in the Dutch National Archives](https://kia.pleio.nl/file/download/55806143/Report%20on%20web-archiving%20in%20the%20Dutch%20National%20Archives.pdf).
+Report, National Archives of the Netherlands

 - [Rough working notes on quality/completeness checks](https://github.com/KBNLresearch/nl-menu-resources/blob/master/doc/qa-archived-site.md) - unedited notes on some of the tests I did to assess the crawl quality (mostly in terms of completeness)